Viper: Heat-sensing pits

 Pit vipers have specialized sensory organs near the nostrils called heat-sensing pits.
 The location of this organ is unique to pit vipers.
 These pits have the ability to detect thermal radiation emitted by warm-blooded animals, helping them better understand their environment.
 Internally the organ forms a small pit lined with membranes, external and internal, attached to the trigeminal nerve.
 Infrared light signals the internal membranes, which in turn signal the trigeminal nerve and send the infrared signals to the brain, where they are overlaid onto the visual image created by the eyes.

 Taxonomy

 Whether family Viperidae is attributed to Oppel (1811), as opposed to Laurenti (1768) or Gray (1825), is subject to some interpretation.
 The consensus among leading experts, though, is that Laurenti used viperae as the plural of vipera (Latin for "viper", "adder", or "snake") and did not intend for it to indicate a family group taxon.
 Rather, it is attributed to Oppel, based on his Viperini as a distinct family group name, despite the fact that Gray was the first to use the form Viperinae.

+Allusively

+The term "viper" has been used historically of a spiteful or malignant person, a false or treacherous person.

+It is also an obsolete term for a marijuana smoker, or habitual user of other drugs.